TEDxAuckland/tedx-auckland-site/src/_people/keith-ng.md

 email:
 image: /uploads/keith-ng-1200x1200.jpg
 description_markdown: >-
+  *data nerd* / *journalist*

-  *data nerd / journalist*<br>As a young man, Keith dreamed of being a hobo-journalist - seeing the world and telling stories while living out of a sack.
+  As a young man, Keith dreamed of being a hobo-journalist - seeing the world and telling stories while living out of a sack.
 But what started out as a naive warzone adventure turned into lifelong vendetta and alternative funding model for independent journalism.